 The embedded numeric keypad functions like a desktop numeric keypad.
-It is indicated by small characters located on the upper right corner of the keycaps.
-To simplify the keyboard legend, cursor-control key symbols are not printed on the keys.
+It is indicated by small characters located on the right-hand-side of the keycaps.

 Desired access Num lock on Num lock off Number keys on embedded keypad Type numbers in a normal manner.
-Cursor-control keys on embedded keypad Hold Shift while using cursor-control keys.
-Hold Fn while using cursor-control keys.
 Main keyboard keys Hold Fn while typing letters on embedded keypad.
 Type the letters in a normal manner.